-- Small colonies that are visible when the plate is hold about 30 cm from the naked eye should be taken into account when reading zones. - The presence of small colonies close to the zone edge may be related to excess humidity in the MH-F media, and may be reduced by drying the plates prior to use.
+- Small colonies that are visible when the plate is held about 30 cm from the naked eye at a 45-degree angle to the work bench should be taken into account when reading zones. - The presence of small colonies close to the zone edge may be related to excess humidity in the MH-F media, and may be reduced by drying the plates prior to use.